 all of the Affordable Housing Units have been constructed in accordance with the Planning Permission, this Schedule and the approved Affordable Housing Scheme and made ready for residential Occupation and written notification of such has been received by the Council; and

-the Affordable Housing Units (save for the First Homes) have been transferred to a AHP
+the Affordable Housing Units (save for the First Homes) have been transferred to a AHP.

 Subject to paragraph 4 of this Schedule, the Owner shall not Occupy or permit Occupation of each Shared Ownership Unit unless and until the AHP has entered into a Shared Ownership Lease in respect of that Shared Ownership Unit with a Qualifying Person with a Local Connection.